MattLdwig/100-days-of-code/r1-log.md

 ### R1D66

 Completed the' Trader Stock' project today.
-Last part of the logic and Implementation of communication with Firebase.
+Last part of the logic and Implementation of communication with Firebase

+### R1D67

+Learned to use Axios instead of Vue Resource for HTTP Requests.
+Also started to learn about Authentication in Vue Apps.